MaazAmjad/Fake-News-Detection-1/README.md

 # Dependencies/Libraries

 In order to run this project, please download the dataset (features and model) from this GitHub repositoryand place in the root folder.
+As the word2vector requires the file to be input in the txt format, we use the file csv_to_txt.py to convert the input file from csv to txt format.
+As the LSTM model requires that the input is not sparse, we find the designated length of the Headline and Body text to be used by tensor.
+Average length for Body text is 424 and for the Headline it is 45.